hossaintamim/hossaintamim.github.io/_pages/about.md

 Hobbies and Interest
 ---
-When I’m not teaching or researching, I love staying active and exploring new passions.
-I’m a big football fan, playing twice a week to stay fit, and I follow both the English Premier League and Spanish La Liga, with Real Madrid being my favorite team.
+Outside of teaching and research, I stay active and pursue my passions.
+I’m an avid football fan, playing twice a week and following the English Premier League and La Liga, with Real Madrid as my favorite team.
+I love hiking, trekking, and capturing nature’s beauty through photography, with a dream to conquer the world’s top mountains.
+[Click here to see photos](https://www.flickr.com/photos/tamuuu/)
-I also love hiking and trekking, always looking for new adventures in nature.
-My ultimate dream is to conquer every top mountain in the world and I’m constantly planning my next climb.

-Photography is another passion of mine, capturing the beauty of the natural world and unforgettable moments from my travels.
-Speaking of which, I’ve been fortunate enough to explore different countries, experiences their local culture and make new friends that have enriched my perspective on life.

-Beyond personal pursuits, giving back to the community is deeply important to me.
-I’ve volunteered with projects that support underprivileged children and contribute to national crises like flood relief.
-These experiences have shaped me into someone who values compassion and making a positive impact on the world.
+Traveling has broadened my perspective, allowing me to experience diverse cultures and forge meaningful connections.
+Giving back is equally important—I’ve volunteered to support underprivileged children and assist in national crises, valuing compassion and making a positive impact.

 Memorylane
 ---